The bell tower of St Mark's

 3. Che cosa ha colpito il campanile nei secoli Trecento, Quattrocento e Seicento?

-(What struck the bell tower in the 14th, 15th and 17th centuries?)
+(What struck the bell tower in the three hundreds, four hundreds, and six hundreds?)

 4. Qual è la data fatale del campanile?

-(What is the fateful date for the bell tower?)
+(What is the bell tower’s fateful date?)

 Exercise 2: Dialogue